-We rely heavily on information technology (IT) in our products, solutions and services for customers, manufacturing environment, and in our enterprise IT infrastructure in order to achieve our business objectives.
-Despite the implementation of security measures, IT systems, including our corporate enterprise systems, manufacturing systems, and industrial control systems such as those we sell and service, are vulnerable to unauthorized access by nation states, hackers, cyber-criminals, malicious insiders and other actors who may engage in fraud, theft of confidential or proprietary information and sabotage.
-These systems are also vulnerable to malware (including ransomware), cyber attack, and other events, ranging from individual attempts to advanced persistent threats.
-Recent global cyber attacks have been perpetuated by compromising software updates in widely-used software products, increasing the risk of this potential threat.
-In some cases, these malware attacks were spread throughout the supply chain, moving from one company to the next via authorized network connections.
+We rely heavily on information technology (IT) in our hardware and software products, solutions and services for customers, manufacturing environment, and in our enterprise IT infrastructure.
+Despite the implementation of security measures, our IT systems are vulnerable to unauthorized access by nation states, hackers, cyber-criminals, malicious insiders, and other actors who may engage in fraud, theft of confidential or proprietary information, or sabotage.
+These systems could be compromised by malware (including ransomware), cyber attacks, and other events, ranging from widespread, non-targeted, global cyber threats to targeted advanced persistent threats.
+Given that our hardware and software products and services are used in critical infrastructure, these threats could indicate increased risk for our products, services, manufacturing, and IT infrastructure.
+Recent global cyber attacks have been perpetuated by compromising software updates in widely-used software products, increasing the risk that vulnerabilities or malicious content could be inserted into our products.
+In some cases, malware attacks were spread throughout the supply chain, moving from one company to the next via authorized network connections.

-Our products, solutions and services are used by our direct and indirect customers in applications that may be subject to information theft, tampering or sabotage.
-Among other industries, our products, solutions and services are often employed in the control of critical infrastructure.
+Our hardware and software products, solutions, and services are used by our direct and indirect customers in applications that may be subject to information theft, tampering, or sabotage.
 Careless or malicious actors could cause a customer's process to be disrupted or could cause equipment to operate in an improper manner that could result in harm to people or property.
-While we continue to improve the security attributes of our products, solutions and services, we can reduce risk, not eliminate it.
+While we continue to improve the security attributes of our hardware and software products, solutions and services, we can reduce risk, not eliminate it.
 To a significant extent, the security of our customers' systems depends on how those systems are designed, installed, protected, configured, updated and monitored, much of which are typically outside our control.

 Our business uses IT resources on a dispersed, global basis for a wide variety of functions including development, engineering, manufacturing, sales, accounting, and human resources.
 Our vendors, partners, employees and customers have access to, and share, information across multiple locations via various digital technologies.
-In addition, we rely on partners and vendors for a wide range of outsourced activities.
+In addition, we rely on partners and vendors for a wide range of outsourced activities, including cloud providers, are part of our internal IT infrastructure and our commercial offerings.
 Secure connectivity is important to these ongoing operations.
-Also, our partners and vendors frequently have access to our confidential information as well as confidential information about our customers, employees and others.
+Also, our partners and vendors frequently have access to our confidential information as well as confidential information about our customers, employees, and others.
+We design our security architecture to reduce the risk that a compromise of our partners' infrastructure, for example a cloud platform, could lead to a compromise of our internal systems or customer networks, but this risk cannot be eliminated and vulnerabilities at third parties could result in unknown risk exposure to our business.

+The current cyber threat environment indicates increased risk for all companies, including those in industrial automation and information.
+Like other global companies, we have experienced cyber threats and incidents, although none have been material or had a material adverse effect on our business or financial condition.
 Our information security efforts, under the leadership of our Chief Information Security Officer and Chief Product Security Officer, with the support of the entire management team, include major programs designed to address security governance, product security, identification and protection of critical assets, insider risk, third-party risk, and cyber defense operations.
 We believe these measures reduce, but cannot eliminate, the risk of an information security incident.
 Any significant security incidents could have an adverse impact on sales, harm our reputation and cause us to incur legal liability and increased costs to address such events and related security concerns.